grantmacken/glider/README.md

 If you see the 'You are now flying xqerl' you know the pod is running and in the pod nginx is acting as a reverse proxy for the xqerl XQuery application server.

+We bring the pod up by running `make up` and conversely by running `make down` we stop the the running containers.

 ## Podman Status Commands